labgrid-project/labgrid/doc/configuration.rst

 NetworkPowerPort
 ++++++++++++++++
-A NetworkPowerPort describes a remotely switchable power port.
+A :any:`NetworkPowerPort` describes a remotely switchable power port.

 .. code-block:: yaml